cotes2020/jekyll-theme-chirpy/_posts/2021-11-14-factorials-invariant-points.md

 Given a transformation $$\mathcal{T}$$, how can we find an $$\mathcal{S}$$ or equivalently, some $$\sigma \left( z \right)$$ ?

 The trick is to convert $$\mathcal{T}$$ to a differential operator and use the Laplace transform.
 If $$\mathcal{T}$$ is already a differential operator, the job is easier.
-If not, some work is required, which is a subject of linear algebra and measure theory.
+If not, some work is required, which is a subject of functional analysis.

 Suppose a given differential operator $$\mathcal{T}$$ has some $$\mathcal{S}$$.
 We identify that $$\mathcal{S}$$ is formed from an ordinary function $$\sigma \left( z \right)$$.
 Invoking the idea of Laplace transforms, we can define an invertible map $$\mathcal{L} : \mathcal{T} \mapsto \mathcal{S}$$ (here, $$\mathcal{T}$$ and $$\mathcal{S}$$ represent the spaces of all possible $$\mathcal{T}$$'s and $$\mathcal{S}$$'s) so that,